talmolab/lab-website/_members/shrivaths-shyam.md

 description: Master's Student
 ---

 Shrivaths majored in Electronics and Communication Engineering and is now pursuing a Masters of Science in Electrical and Computer Engineering – Machine Learning and Data Science at UCSD.
+He joined the lab in June 2023.
 He works on open-source research software engineering with an emphasis on MLOps.